 - 1/2 Cup Shortening Like Crisco

 - 4-6 Tablespoons Water

 Apple Pie Filling

-- For the apple pie filling, in a large bowl, mix together the apples, granulated sugar, cinnamon, and flour.
+- For the apple pie filling, in a large bowl, mix together the apples and lemon juice.
+Then add the granulated sugar, cinnamon, ground nutmeg, ground Allspice, and flour.
 Set aside.

-- For the crust, mix together the flour, shortening, butter, salt, and water using a food processor or a hand-held pastry cutter. mix until the mixture holds its shape when a small amount is squeezed together and the mixture has many small lumps the size of peas.
+- For the crust, mix together the flour, shortening, butter, salt, and water using a food processor or a hand-held pastry cutter.
+Mix until the mixture holds its shape when a small amount is squeezed together and the mixture has many small lumps the size of peas.
 Gather the dough together and form into a ball.
-TIME-SAVING TIP: purchase a pre-made pie dough rather than making your pie dough.

-- Working on a lightly floured surface, divide the dough in half.
-Place 1/2 back in the bowl and keep covered.
-Using the remaining half, use a floured rolling pin to roll dough into a round shape large enough to cover the bottom of the deep dish pie pan.
+- Divide the dough in half, place w/e back in the bowl and keep it covered.
+Working on a lightly floured surface using the remaining half, use a floured rolling pin to roll dough into a round shape large enough to cover the bottom of the deep dish pie pan plus an additional inch.
 Hints: it is easier to keep rolling from the center moving the dough a slight turn and rolling again.
 When picking up dough to place in the pan, fold over the rolling pin and let the dough come off the pin while moving it gently across the pie pan.
-Make the pastry approximately 1 inch larger than the pie pan for easier crimping of the edges.

 - Heap the apple pie filling in the unbaked bottom pie crust.

 - Cut up butter in very small pieces and place on top of the apple pie filling.

 - Moisten the outer edge of the pie crust with a little cold water.
 Hint: I either use my finger dipped in water or I use a pastry brush moistened with water.

 - Place top pie crust over the apple pie filling